Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 The upper bound corresponding to \eqref{Pricelaw} is more difficult to prove due to the degeneration of $r$ weights in the bounded $r$ region.
 We indeed prove

 which gives the optimal $t^{ -2+\eta(q_0e)}$ decay on $\gamma$ but only $v^{ -\frac{3}{2}+\eta(q_0e)}$ on $\mathcal{H}^+$.
-While this issue can be circumvented for the uncharged scalar field using the better decay of the derivative, such a strategy is hopeless here, c.f.\ section \ref{uncharged}.
+While this issue can be circumvented for the uncharged scalar field using the better decay of the derivative, such a strategy is out of reach here, c.f.\ section \ref{uncharged}.
 Nonetheless, the strictly integral point-wise estimates on the event horizon are sufficient for future work on the interior of black holes, c.f.\ section \ref{interior}. \\

-The decay of charged scalar fields should be compared to its uncharged analogue prescribed by Price's law, which is faster :
+The decay of charged scalar fields should be compared to the uncharged case prescribed by Price's law:

 \begin{thm} [Price's law, \cite{Latetime}, \cite{PriceLaw}, \cite{JonathanStabExt}, \cite{Tataru2}, \cite{Pricepaper}, \cite{Tataru}] Let $\phi$ be a finite energy solution of the wave equation on a Reissner-Nordstr\"{o}m space-time.